 Some joints, like the ankles, may be spared due to a unique resistance of their articular cartilage to loading stress.
 Treatment options to reduce pain and disability can include lifestyle changes (diet, exercise), therapies, medication and surgery.

-People tend to develop this type of OA starting from the age of 55 or 60.
-It may be localized to certain joints therefore; primary OA is usually subdivided by the site of involvement (eg, hands and feet, knee, hip) though it may also involve multiple joints.
+People tend to develop this type of osteoarthritis starting from the age of 55 or 60.
+It may be localized to certain joints; therefore, primary OA is usually subdivided by the site of involvement (eg, hands and feet, knee, hip) though it may also involve multiple joints.

-Secondary OA tends to appear in relatively young individuals aged approximately 45 or 50.
+Secondary osteoarthritis tends to appear in relatively young individuals aged approximately 45 or 50.